Afex Money Transfer Review

 AFEX also serves corporate and even international treasury clients.
 AFEX is on the cutting edge of making international currencies increasingly fluid, for every financial purpose.
 The company trades more than $15 billion each year and employs hundreds all around the world.

 On the other hand, there’s little evidence to the quality of their retail money transfer services.
-There are very few reviews in general about the company, which makes us believe they specialize at corporate FX, and cash currency exchanges.
+There are very few reviews in general about the company, which makes us believe they specialise at corporate FX, and cash currency exchanges.

 The only objective information we go on the company is from Glass door reviews like this one, speaking about how archaic and non-agile the company is.